adobe/reactor-turbine-schemas/README.md

 # @adobe/reactor-turbine-schemas

-Experience Platform Tags, by Adobe, is a next-generation tag management solution enabling simplified deployment of marketing technologies.
-For more information regarding Experience Platform Tags, please visit our [product website](http://www.adobe.com/enterprise/cloud-platform/launch.html).
+Adobe Experience Platform Tags is a next-generation tag management solution enabling simplified deployment of marketing technologies.
+For more information regarding Tags, please visit our [product website](http://www.adobe.com/enterprise/cloud-platform/launch.html).

-This project is a collection of schemas based on the [JSON Schema vocabulary](https://json-schema.org/) that are used for validation of JSON objects within Experience Platform Tags.
-The schemas are not intended to be used directly by consumers; they are used by the Experience Platform Tags system and extension development tools.
+This project is a collection of schemas based on the [JSON Schema vocabulary](https://json-schema.org/) that are used for validation of JSON objects within Tags.
+The schemas are not intended to be used directly by consumers; they are used by the Tags system and extension development tools.

 ## Available Schemas

 ### container.json

 A schema describing the "container" output for [Turbine (Web)](https://github.com/adobe/reactor-turbine) (the Experience Platform Tags rule engine).
-The container object contains configuration specific to an Experience Platform Tags property.
+The container object contains configuration specific to a Platform Tags property.
 Turbine uses the container as instruction on how to behave when running on a client website.

 ### extension-package-web.json